petesharum/intro-to-react/exercises/12-filters-as-search-params/INSTRUCTIONS.md

 # Exercise 12: Filters as Search Params

-Our filters are a hit, but customers want to be able to bookmark their product searches (these are some *really* advanced customers...).
+Our filters are a hit, but test users want to be able to bookmark their product searches (these are some *really* advanced test users...).
 We'll do this by lifting filter state into the URL, and in the process, make our logic *much* simpler.

 - [src/menu.exercise.jsx](./src/menu.exercise.jsx)
 - [`URLSearchParams` API](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)